etendosoftware/docs/compiled_docs.md

     ![how-to-create-copilot-tools-2.png](https://docs.etendo.software//assets/developer-guide/etendo-copilot/how-to-create-copilot-tools-2.png)

     !!! note "OpenAI Assistants tools"
-        Remember excecute `Sync OpenAI Assistant` process after linking the tool, if not, the tool will not be available in the OpenAI Assistant.
+        Remember to excecute `Sync OpenAI Assistant` process after linking the tool, if not, the tool will not be available in the OpenAI Assistant.

 6. Finally, restart the Copilot service and check that the tool and its dependencies have been installed correctly.
 To test the developed Tool, you can ask Copilot to run it or, for example, to list which tools are available.